awslabs/aws-well-architected-labs/layouts/shortcodes/common/CreateNewCloudFormationStack.md

      stackname: the stack name to use for the CloudFormation stack

-     For Example usage see content/common/examples/useCreateNewCloudFormationStack.md -->
+     For Example usage see content/common/examples/useCreateNewCloudFormationStack.md
+     If you do not use the Inner Variable, you MUST use a trailing "/" -->

 1. Go to the AWS CloudFormation console at <https://console.aws.amazon.com/cloudformation> and click **Create Stack** > **With new resources**